An Owners Blog post by Cody

 | To Long, Didn’t Read version: How can you help us help you?

-When your inquiry comes in, a manager is tasked with reaching out to you a few times (normally a first text, then a few emails each a few days apart, then maybe a final text).
+What happens when you inquire (summary of all the stuff above): When your inquiry comes in, a manager is tasked with reaching out to you a few times (normally a first text, then a few emails each a few days apart, then maybe a final text).
 Additionally, I try to follow up with as many as I can each day just to make sure people are being taken care of.

 If you’re sending out dozens of inquiries to sites listed on ALS, we understand.
 You search for an area and price, see several options, and blast out the default “I’m interested, tell me more” note to everyone.
 We’ll often get inquiries from the same person for multiple properties of ours, in drastically different ares, and drastically different unit types.
 So I know many are ‘casting a wide net’.
 Normally when I call someone, the first thing they ask is “What property is this?”